DigitalGeographyLab/Finger-geoparser/README.md

 Other resources used in either the pipeline or this code:
  - [FinBERT](https://turkunlp.org/finnish_nlp.html#finbert) language model by TurkuNLP, CC BY 4.0.
 See [Virtanen, Kanerva, Ilo, Luoma, Luotolahti, Salakoski, Ginter and Pyysalo; 2019](https://arxiv.org/pdf/1912.07076.pdf)
  - [Turku NER Corpus](https://github.com/TurkuNLP/turku-ner-corpus) by TurkuNLP, CC BY 4.0.
 See [Luoma, Oinonen, Pyykönen, Laippala and Pyysalo; 2020](https://www.aclweb.org/anthology/2020.lrec-1.567.pdf)
- - [Spacy-fi pipeline](https://github.com/aajanki/spacy-fi) by Antti Ajasti, MIT License.
+ - [Spacy-fi pipeline](https://github.com/aajanki/spacy-fi) by Antti Ajanki, MIT License.

 ### TODO
  - ~~Alter the output so that each successfully geoparsed toponym is in a row of its own.
 Toponyms from the same input can be connected with an id from another column.~~